trust-mfn-berlin/animals-as-objects/vault/material.microscopic-media.md

 <figcaption>

-_This episode of the beautiful webseries “Journey to the Microcosmos” (https://www.youtube.com/channel/UCBbnbBWJtwsf0jLGUwX5Q3g) illustrates four different techniques for optical microscopy; the different resulting images of the microscopic world they offer remind us of the importance of media in studying microorganisms, and the world at large.
-What we can see changes according to _how_ we see it._
+_This episode of the beautiful webseries “Journey to the Microcosmos” illustrates four different techniques for optical microscopy.
+The resulting images of the microscopic world remind us of the importance of media in studying microorganisms and the world at large.
+What we see changes how we see.
+(Source: Journey to the Microcosmos/YouTube)_

 </figcaption>